 Hot mate has a pleasant savory finish that still has a lot more in common with Argentine mate.
 Despite that, some of the Paraguayan properties find their way into the aftertaste of Selecta — it finishes definitely more woody and bitter than it tastes.

 Hot water was able to extract flavors from Selecta Tradicional for about 25 refills.
-It’s still a medium duration, but I was pleasantly surprised.
+It’s still a moderate duration, but I was pleasantly surprised.

 I have yet to discover a tereré that would not be refreshing and cooling, and Selecta Tradicional is not an exception.
 Few sips — and hot sweaty day turns into vigorous and productive.
 Not every Paraguayan yerba mate brand manages to deliver its effects so quickly as Selecta Tradicional, and I appreciate that fact a lot.